top of page

 Growing up in a rough North West London Council Estate, Moran uncovers intensely personal narratives...

-Why I Paint Thousands of Circles explores psychological barriers stemming from a single horrific event that involved Moran’s father and his brother.
-An ar(t)chaeological archive of family photos, product imagery, together with newspaper clippings form a historical mind map.
+Why I Paint Thousands of Circles explores psychological barriers stemming from a single horrific event involving Moran’s father and his brother.

 bottom of page